Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Methodology

 \subsection{Inference}

-At inference, the Pi-Transformer generates two time-wise quantities for each position $i$: (1) a reconstruction error $r_i$, which is the per-channel mean squared error averaged across channels (consistent with Eq. \eqref{eq:recon_train}), and (2) a phase mismatch $\Delta_i$ that uses the same symmetric divergence applied during training, but is now averaged across layers and heads and adjusted by a temperature.
+At inference, the Pi-Transformer generates two time-wise quantities for each window position $i\in\{1,\dots,L\}$: (1) a reconstruction error $r_i$, defined as the channel-averaged squared error at time $i$, and (2) a series--prior mismatch $\Delta_i$ that uses the same symmetric divergence applied during training, but is now averaged across layers and heads and adjusted by an inverse-temperature.
 Specifically,

-where $S^{(\ell,h)}_{i,\cdot}$ and $P^{(\ell,h)}_{i,\cdot}$ denote the full row distributions (over past indices) of the series and prior attentions at time $i$ in layer $\ell$ and head $h$.
-This generalises the row-wise divergence $\Delta_i$ of the training loss by averaging across layers/heads and introducing a temperature factor $T>0$ that sharpens the distribution of alignment weights.
+where $S^{(\ell,h)}_{i,\cdot}$ and $P^{(\ell,h)}_{i,\cdot}$ denote the row distributions of the series and prior attentions at time $i$ in layer $\ell$ and head $h$, with probability mass restricted to valid indices $j\le i$ by the shared causal mask.
+This generalises the row-wise divergence $\delta_i$ of the training loss by averaging across layers and heads and introducing a scaling factor $\mathcal{T}>0$ that controls the sharpness of the softmax in Eq.~\eqref{eq:softmax_w}.
 The divergences $\{\Delta_j\}_{j=1}^L$ within each window are converted into prior-alignment weights $w$ via a softmax over the negatives:

 which assigns larger weights to indices with stronger series–prior agreement.
 The Energy signal then follows Eq. \eqref{eq:energy}, so reconstruction error is emphasised at phase-consistent positions and suppressed where alignment collapses.
 Because $w$ is normalised within each window, emphasis is redistributed rather than scaled uniformly.